Skip to main content

 MySQLConnections (count)Number of connections over time

-- Max connections: maximum allowed
+- Max connections: Maximum connection count

 MySQLSlow queries (count)Number of slow queries over time

-MySQLBinary log (bytes)Binary log size over time
+MySQLBinary log (Bytes)Binary log size over time

 CPUTotal usage (%)Total CPU usage over time